sandeepkr977/springboot-vault-database-secret/README.md

-# springboot-vault-database-secret
+# springboot-vault-database-secret-integration
-springboot integration with HarshiCorp vault database secret
+springboot custom datasource setup using Harshicorp vault database secret.

+Database: MySql
+Vault database secret is used with rotation policy.